Can You Overdose on LSD?

 What Is LSD?

-LSD (Lysergic acid diethylamide) is a powerful hallucinogenic and psychedelic drug derived from the ergot fungus, which typically grows on rye and other grains.
+LSD (Lysergic acid diethylamide), also called lysergic acid, is a powerful hallucinogenic and psychedelic drug derived from the ergot fungus, which typically grows on rye and other grains.
 It’s known for its profound effects on the brain, leading to altered perceptions, thoughts, and feelings.
-You can’t overdose on LSD, but the potential harm should be concerning for anyone thinking of trying it.
+Much like magic mushrooms, you can’t fatally overdose on LSD, but the potential harm should be concerning for anyone thinking of trying it.

 Some common nicknames for LSD include: